My meeting with the founder of Totally Local VC

 The birth of Totally Local VC

 So, in 2009, at the urging of several friends and mentors, (including farmers Phil McGrath and Mary McGrath, FOOD Share’s Bonnie Weigel and then Ventura City Manager Rick Cole) Totally Local VC was born with three essential components – Educate, Advocate and Celebrate.
 “Our first projects were the website, Facebook page and the Dinner At The… dinner series.
 Through these vehicles we provide education, advocacy and celebration of everything that is Ventura County,” says Merrick.

-The Dinner At The… dinner series is a highly successful, farm-to-table, upscale event featuring the very best that Ventura County has to offer.
+The Farm-to-Fork Dinner Series is a highly successful, farm-to-table, upscale event featuring the very best that Ventura County has to offer.
 Three times each year, local chefs prepare locally-produced foods in a picturesque local, outdoor venue with the participation of local wineries, breweries and other local vendors.
-Some county historical fact is always highlighted, for example, a traditional blessing and dance presented by a local member of the Chumash Native American Tribe to open the Dinner At The… Ocean event in 2012.
+Some county historical fact is always highlighted, for example, a traditional blessing and dance presented by a local member of the Chumash Native American Tribe to open the Dinner At The Ocean event in 2012.
 A local a charity always receives a portion of the proceeds from each dinner.
 The end result is always magic and has become the Totally Local VC capstone as each of the dinners are sold out well in advance with people traversing the state to attend.

 Merrick’s favorite part about each dinner is introducing local farmers, ranchers, chefs, winemakers and other small food vendors to very appreciative guests.
 “Ventura County offers the best of the best.
 Many people aren’t even aware of what is available here,” Merrick gushes.